nxg-nxg/vtspice/README.md

 ```

 Therefore, vtspice strips the options by default.
-Any necessary options should again be entered in the `OPTIONS` of the "VARIABLES" section.
+Any necessary options should be entered in the `OPTIONS` of the "VARIABLES" section.